SOURCE: Future Facilities North America

 - Using DCIM to optimize and protect data center capacity

-- Leveraging business and use cases to select the right DCIM technology
+- Leveraging use and business cases to select the right DCIM technology

 - Reducing data center costs while managing growth